yanosh01/Covid19-Token/Readme.md

 # Future purposes of the token

-The development of a game using the CVD token is on the roadmap
+The development of a advertising fields/game using the CVD token is on the roadmap